bopen/c3s_430a_ecde_page_text/README.md

 {TOP_LEVEL_GIT_DIR}/client_secret.json
 ```

-The next time you run `gdoc_parser.py` you'll be prompted with another link.
+The next time you run `gdoc_parser.py` (**If you are on a machine that can't open a browser, run with the argument `--noauth_local_webserver`**) you'll be prompted with another link.
 Follow this and sign in with google, you'll be met with a page saying the `Google hasn't verified this app`, click `Advanced`, then `Go to Quickstart (unsafe)`.
-Then grant permission to view google spread sheets.
+Then grant permission to view google spread sheets (if you ran with `--noauth_local_webserver` you'll need to copy a code and paste it into the terminal prompt).

 After that, `gdoc_parser.py` will have the information it needs to download the google sheets content.